sassoftware/sas-container-recipes/README.md

 ```
 **Notes:**

-* The auth-demo addon sets up a demo user, which allows you to log on to SAS Studio after the container is running.
+- The auth-demo addon sets up a demo user, which allows you to log on to SAS Studio after the container is running.
-* Running `build.sh` prints to the console and to a file
+- Running `build.sh` prints to the console and to a file named build_sas_container.log.
-named build_sas_container.log.

-After the build completes, execute `docker images` to see the images.
+After the build completes, use the `docker images` command to see the images.
 Here is an example of the output:

 ```
 REPOSITORY                                 TAG                 IMAGE ID            CREATED             SIZE